The nonlinear motion of cells subject to external forces: Deriving the height equation

 Substituting \eqref{integrated_fluid_velocity} into \eqref{integrated_kinematic_condition} and isolating the pressure gradient yields

-where $\tilde{\alpha} = \frac{\alpha}{4\pi\omega\eta}$.
 From here the strategy will be to integrate \eqref{explicit_pressure_gradient} and apply the boundary conditions \eqref{pressure_BCs} in order to determine the integration constant and the unknown drop velocity $V$.
 We find that the drop velocity is given by

 As a sanity check, we see that the second term in the numerator vanishes when the forces are equal and opposite, which means that the drop velocity in unchanged by the forces when they cancel each other out.
 This is good.
 The drop velocity also vanishes when the activity $\alpha$ and both forces vanish, which is good.
-After some algebra, and taking advantage of the fact that we can obtain two equivalent expressions for pressure by integrating \eqref{explicit_pressure_gradient} from $-\tfrac{L}{2}$ to $x$ or from $x$ to $\tfrac{L}{2}$, we arrive find that the pressure is given by
+From here we can substitute \eqref{pressure_expression} into \eqref{explicit_pressure_gradient} to obtain